Financial Literacy Month & Beyond: 4 Ways to Support Employees’ Financial Health

 Learn how to strengthen financial wellness through education, expert guidance, benefits awareness, and retirement support to improve engagement, productivity, and retention.

 Look around the conference room table.
-One in three employees can't fully focus on their work because they’re distracted by money worries.
+One in three employees1 can't fully focus on their work because they’re distracted by money worries.

-More than two-thirds of U.S. households are considered financially unhealthy, and the ripple effects show up at work every day – impacting engagement, productivity, and performance.
+More than two-thirds of U.S. households2 are considered financially unhealthy, and the ripple effects show up at work every day – impacting engagement, productivity, and performance.
 The costs are real.
-In the U.S., financial stress is responsible for an estimated $183 billion in lost productivity annually.
+In the U.S., financial stress is responsible for an estimated $183 billion in lost productivity3 annually.

 4 high-impact ways to support employees’ financial health